Forestry biomass production within a sustainable and circular bioeconomy

 Brief me

-- Forestry has a central role among the biomass producing sectors, providing valuable sources for the EU bioeconomy.
+- Forestry has a central role among the biomass producing sectors, providing valuable resources for the EU bioeconomy.

-- Forests in the EU cover one third of the land area and they have been expanding for the past 20 years.
+- Forests in the EU cover more than one third of the land area and they have been expanding since 1990, although the rate of expansion is slowing down.

 - They provide many services to society, such as helping mitigate climate change, supporting biodiversity, regulating water, offering recreation areas and supplying wood.

-- Sustainable wood production implies balancing harvesting with the full range of forest ecosystem services.
+- Sustainable wood production implies balancing harvesting with the full range of other forest ecosystem services.

 - Monitoring EU forests is key to ensuring their balanced management: the European Commission is working with Member States to harmonise data and make statistics comparable across the EU.